THC, CBD or Both?

 How Best to Combine CBD & THC for the Desired Effect?

 The thing to appreciate is that product combos with up to 25-33% THC (1/4 to 1/3 in total with the rest being CBD) are generally not psychoactive.
 The CBD counteracts the disorienting effect of the THC.
 Now if someone is brand new to cannabis you may have to titrate up to this level.
 If you want to include THC start at 5% THC and work up to about 30%.

-For pain management you definitely want the higher level of THC.
-Keep in mind that both THC and CBD are anti-inflammatory, so both are good for inflammatory pain, but pain in general is better addressed by THC.
+For pain management, you definitely want a higher level of THC.
+Keep in mind that both THC and CBD are anti-inflammatory, so both are good for inflammatory pain, but pain, in general, is better addressed by THC.
 In fact, many consumers can do a 50/50 mix of CBD/THC for effective pain management while keeping the psychoactivity factor moderately lightweight.

 Ways to Consume Medical Marijuana

 Dr. Deborah Malka is an Integrative Medicine Physician and a Cannabis Clinical Specialist and is available for consultation.
-For more information, visit our Medical Experts page or her site, Cannabis Plus.
+For more information, she can be reached at 831-359-7679.